Scam Detector Docs

 Overview

 The Scam Detector is an ideal source of threat intel for Web3 wallets and dashboard tools, as well as for security and compliance solutions serving a retail or institutional audience.
-Use the Scam Detector to build or supplement a black list, or as a transaction analysis tool by querying the Scam Detector at the point of approval or transaction to determine whether they are malicious.
+Use the Scam Detector to build or supplement a blacklist, or as a transaction analysis tool by querying the Scam Detector at the point of approval or transaction to determine whether they are malicious.

-The Scam Detector provides threat intelligence about malicious smart contracts and EOAs engaging in scams and other end user attacks.
+The Scam Detector provides threat intelligence about malicious smart contracts, EOAs, and URLs engaging in scams and other end-user attacks.
 It relies on a bundle of underlying Forta bots, each monitoring for a specific threat type (ex: Ice Phishing).
-The Scam Detector and its underlying bots are collectively maintained by the Forta community, including the Forta Foundation, Nethermind, and dozens of individual security researchers and developers.

 How it works